 There are two general areas that I will call "remedies," and we talk about this in the training programs.
 There are some mechanisms that can be used to try to reduce our biases, but that's tough.
 It took us a long time to develop our biases and they're not going to go away soon.
 One example of how we can reduce our implicit biases is a concept called The Contact Theory.
 What it says is that the more we interact in a positive way with people who are different from ourselves, the less likely we will have conscious prejudices and the less likely, or the weaker, will be our implicit biases.
-For example, the more you interact with Muslims in a positive way, the more likely you are going to reduce your conscious prejudice as well as your implicit biases.
-The same would be true for people of different ethnicities or sexual orientations.
-So one remedy is to try reducing biases, and the second, as you point out in your question, is to manage them.
-That's made up of two steps: one is recognizing them, and the other is making sure they do not affect our behavior.
+For example, the more you interact with Muslims in a positive way, the more likely you are going to reduce your conscious prejudice as well as your implicit that their implicit biases do not affect their behavior.
+Scientists have shown that implicit biases can be reduced through positive contact with stereotyped groups and through counter-stereotyping, whereby individuals are exposed to information that is the opposite of the cultural stereotypes about the group.
+The former mechanism provides further justification for community policing methods, such as permanent assignments and positive police interactions and partnerships with the diverse individuals within a community.
+The latter mechanism provides the theoretical rationale for use-of-force role-play training (including computer simulations) that randomly pairs the demographics of subjects to scenarios that do and do not result in threat or danger to officers.
+In addition, taking the perspective of the stigmatized "other" has been shown to reduce both explicit and implicit biases, at least temporarily.